Wave: Diffraction

 A wave exhibits diffraction when it encounters an obstacle that bends the wave or when it spreads after emerging from an opening.
 Diffraction effects are more pronounced when the size of the obstacle or opening is comparable to the wavelength of the wave.

 Interference

-When waves in a linear medium (the usual case) cross each other in a region of space, they do not actually interact with each other, but continue on as if the other one weren't present.
+When waves in a linear medium (the usual case) cross each other in a region of space, they do not actually interact with each other, but continue on as if the other one were not present.
 However at any point in that region the field quantities describing those waves add according to the superposition principle.
 If the waves are of the same frequency in a fixed phase relationship, then there will generally be positions at which the two waves are in phase and their amplitudes add, and other positions where they are out of phase and their amplitudes (partially or fully) cancel.
 This is called an interference pattern.